endfront/LayJS/doc/spec.markdown

 More about inheritance in inherit section of this document.

-### LSON.$interface
+### LSON helper levels

-  If set to true, the level will not render.
+  If a level name begins with "_", the level will not render.
-  (Primary usage for such a level exists soley for inheritance)
+  (Primary usage for such a level exists solely for inheritance)

 ### data